Share International: Beliefs, practices and background

-In 1974, Benjamin Creme began teaching "Transmission Meditation", offering it as a means of pooling positive, spiritual energy for the benefit of Humanity.
+In addition, Benjamin Creme began teaching "Transmission Meditation" as early as 1974, offering it as a means of pooling positive, spiritual energy for the benefit of Humanity.
 In Transmission Meditation, groups sit silently receiving spiritual energy 'stepped-down' and transmitted through them by the Masters of Wisdom (also called by some groups Ascended Masters).
 This group meditation is both a means of accelerating one's spiritual development and a form of service, in contrast to other types of meditation that focus solely on relaxation, physical restoration, mitigating stress or optimizing cognition.